Moesif/moesif-aws-lambda-nodejs/README.md

 Type: `(event, context) => String` identifyUser is a function that takes AWS lambda `event` and `context` objects as arguments and returns a userId.
-This helps us attribute requests to unique users.
-Even though Moesif can automatically retrieve the userId without this, this is highly recommended to ensure accurate attribution.
+This enables Moesif to attribute API requests to individual unique users so you can understand who calling your API.
+This can be used simultaneously with `identifyCompany` to track both individual customers and the companies their a part of.

 ```javascript